Thin Ice (Doctor Who episode): Outside references

 The episode features a visit to the 1814 frost fair, the last one to be held between Blackfriars Bridge and Old London Bridge (replaced in 1831), which caused the water flow in the Thames to slow enough to allow it to freeze.
 As part of a stunt during that fair, replicated in this episode, an elephant was led across the frozen Thames.

 During one scene with the orphans, the Doctor reads them "The Story of Little Suck-a-Thumb" from Heinrich Hoffmann's Struwwelpeter, published in 1845.

 Dollard unconsciously named Lord Sutcliffe after Dr Donald Sutcliffe, a character in the Hannibal episode "Buffet Froid", as she was writing Hannibal fan fiction at the same time as the "Thin Ice" script.
 She said that she feels Donald Sutcliffe could be a descendant of Lord Sutcliffe's family, as the characters are similarly "selfish and twisted".

 Production

 The read-through for the second production block of the tenth series took place on 18 July 2016, and filming began on 1 August 2016, starting with the third episode of the series, "Thin Ice", and then the fourth episode, "Knock Knock".

+It was primarily filmed in Cardiff and Bristol, utilising a mix of standing sets, historic manors, and authentic city streets to recreate 1814 London.

+Specific locations used in the episode include:Roath Lock Studios (Cardiff): The exterior of the massive 1814 Frost Fair, including sections of the frozen River Thames and Blackfriars Bridge, was constructed on the backlot and in the studios.

+Custom House (Cardiff): Located on Bute Street, this served as the hideout for the street urchins.

+Enterprise House (Cardiff): Also situated on Bute Street, this was utilised as the work and dredgers' yard downriver from the Frost Fair.

+Kings Weston House (Bristol): This 18th-century historic mansion in nearby Bristol stood in for Lord Sutcliffe's manor.

+Main Building, Cardiff University: Interior shots of St. Luke’s University (where the Doctor is a professor alongside Bill Potts) were filmed on the campus.

+Pinewood Studio Wales (Cardiff): The underwater and aquatic Thames scenes were shot on a soundstage here.